Kampong Kiulap: Administration

 Apart from being a village subdivision, Kampong Kiarong has also been subsumed under the municipal area of the capital Bandar Seri Begawan.

 Economy

-Commercial area

 Kiulap is one of the few commercial areas in Bandar Seri Begawan.
 It mainly consists of complexes of shophouses which contain various types of businesses, most notably retail and eateries.
 There is a small shopping mall with a cineplex, a few hotels and offices.
+This village is also the focus of tourists since there are several business buildings and also hotels in this area.

+The occupation of the people of Kampung Kiulap used to grow colorful gambir and betel flowers, white and pink, and has a very fragrant smell.
+There are two uses of the flowers, first for marriage and second for funeral.
+Most of the residents of Kampong Kiulap used to only work cutting rubber, especially for the residents of Kampong Saba and Kampong Sungai Kedayan who live in Kampong Kiulap.
+The rubber obtained is then sold to the Chinese.
+There are also those who only work in harvesting and harvesting rice.
+They lured by boat to Muara or Pulau Chermin by rowing.